Macau Lifestyle

 • A chanting ritual is conducted before small treats made out of flour are tossed out to the public.
 It is said whoever gets the most will be most blessed.
 Rice is also given out and there is be a grand feast in the evening.

 A few of these carnivals will be taking place around Macau, but over in Hong Kong they usually hold the biggest in Victoria Park, Causeway Bay.
-This Yulan Festival Exhibition will run from 10:00am–8:00pm from August 24–26.
+This Yulan Cultural Festival will run from 10:00am–8:00pm from 16–18August.
 It will take place on Soccer Pitch 1 in Victoria Park.
-Key highlights include an exhibition showcasing customs and traditions, a VR Experience, a 3D Shooting Area, Chiu Chow Opera Performances, a range of workshops on Chiu Chow Opera costumes, makeup and more.
+Key highlights include an exhibition showcasing customs and traditions, a VR Experience, a 3D Shooting Area, Exhibition of Historical Photos of Yu Lan, Yu Lan Culture in Asia and more.

 Take Note of These Taboos!

-• Don’t hang wind chimes over your bed, especially above your headwind chimes attract restless souls
+• Don’t hang wind chimes over your bed, especially above your head because wind chimes attract restless souls

-• Don’t put the front of your slippers facing toward the bed – spirits follow that direction to where the living are located
+• Don’t put the front of your slippers facing toward the bed because spirits follow that direction to where the living are located

-• Don’t lean against walls – restless spirits hold on to walls
+• Don’t lean against walls as restless spirits hold on to walls

 Photos credited to the Federation of Hong Kong Chiu Chow Community Organizations